 1. Replacement Cost Coverage

 Older homes often have unique features and materials that may be expensive to replace.
-By opting for replacement cost coverage, you can ensure that your insurance policy will cover the full cost of rebuilding your home, taking into account the higher costs associated with older construction methods and materials.
+By opting for replacement cost coverage, you can ensure that your insurance policy will cover the full cost of rebuilding your home, considering the higher costs associated with older construction methods and materials.

 2. Sewer Backup Coverage